TuberAsk/Pythonee-Repos/SECURITY.md

 Racism and Slurs
 Please do not say anything bad about people in this server like slurs or Racism!

-Server raids/Server nukes
+Code Abusement
-If you do nuke or server raid others server/this server you will be permanently banned!
+If you do nuke or raid others files as Contributor you will be punished!

 *Written by TuberAsk/Pythoneer*